Updated September 2022

 The rise of home-cooking

-Since March 2019, a significant proportion of the country have either been working from home, on Furlough, or out of work.
+In March 2020, a significant proportion of the country started working from home, went on Furlough, or became out of work.
 The stay at home orders issued by the government throughout the pandemic, alongside the periodic shut down and restrictions of the hospitality industry, have meant people have had more free time and reason to experiment in the kitchen.
-Research from global market research provider, Mintel, found that 55% of people plan on cooking from scratch more since the COVID-19 outbreak, with Bain and Company estimating 60% of meal occasions were cooked in the home pre-pandemic which has now increased to 72%.
+Research from global market research provider, Mintel, found that 55% of people planned on cooking from scratch more since the COVID-19 outbreak, with Bain and Company estimating 60% of meal occasions were cooked in the home pre-pandemic which has now increased to 72%.
 For some, it’s ignited a passion for cooking, for others it’s been a way to pass the time productively.
 So what has the public been plating up?
 Let’s look at some of the trends we’ve seen come out of the home-cooking boom throughout the pandemic.

 Home-cooking trends during lockdown

 People are looking to eat more healthy and balanced diets, perhaps motivated by the higher risks of complications and fatality posed by COVID-19 to those overweight or obese, as announced by Public Health England.
 As a result, 37% of people say eating immunity boosting foods has become more of a priority since the start of the lockdown (Mintel).
 This has led to a surge in cooking from scratch due to greater control over the ingredients and preparation methods used, in comparison to pre-made sauces and ready meals.

 It would seem the pandemic has focused our attention on a continued drive for better health, or at least a more balanced view (because there’s definitely an air of ‘life is short’ on the tails of that)!

 This approach to enjoying food as an event is definitely still here, but it’s likely to be tempered by rising costs.
 This doesn’t mean we will want to treat ourselves less, but we’re more likely to be selective about how and when we treat ourselves to food.